DomJF45/note-app-nest/README.md

    docker-compose up -d --build
    ```

-   If this command encounters issues, you can try running the server and client independently:
+3. If docker-compose does **NOT** work and encounters issues, you can try running the server and client independently:

    - Server:
      ```bash